zhongbr/zhongbr-blog/packages/code-sandbox/readme.md

 You can use `addEventListener` method of `code-sandbox` dom node to access the event.

-- `loading-module`: event will be triggered when sandbox requiring module from internet, you can get module informations from `detail` of the event object .
+- `loading-module`: event will be triggered when sandbox requiring module from internet, you can get module information from `detail` of the event object .
 - `ready`: event will be triggered when sandbox codes have executed finished .

 ## 3. Plugins